OpenBitcoinPrivacyProject/wallet-ratings/2015-1/criteria.md

 				<ol type="1">
 					<li>Usability:
 						<ol type="a">
-							<li>Number of clicks required by user to route outgoing transactions through an anonymizing network(1.98%)</li>
+							<li>Number of clicks required by user to route outgoing transactions through an anonymizing network (1.98%)</li>
 						</ol>
 					</li>
 					<li>Quality:
 						<ol type="a">
-							<li>Are outgoing transactions routed through a different entry point into the network than the source of balance information?(1.98%)</li>
+							<li>Are outgoing transactions routed through a different entry point into the network than the source of balance information?
+(1.98%)</li>
 						</ol>
 					</li>
 					<li>Feedback:
 						<ol type="a">
-							<li>Client provides a visual indication if outgoing transactions are not being routed through an anonymizing network, including IP address information(1.59%)</li>
+							<li>Client provides a visual indication if outgoing transactions are not being routed through an anonymizing network, including IP address information?
+(1.59%)</li>
 						</ol>
 					</li>
 				</ol>